Banjee: History

 The word banjee never entered mainstream pop culture, but it had currency as gay slang throughout the 1990s.
-In 1997, author Emanuel Xavier coined and referenced the term in his debut poetry collection, "Pier Queen".
+In 1997, author Emanuel Xavier coined and referenced the term in his debut poetry collection, Pier Queen.
 In 1998, a report in the medical journal AIDS Patient Care and STDs regarding safer sex practices among young Black and Latino men was entitled "Banjee Boys Are Down" (down, in this vernacular, meaning "supportive of it"), named for a project of Brooklyn's Unity Fellowship Church to get safer sex information to young men of color.

 The 1999 play Banjee, written by playwright A.B.
-Lugo, presented at the Milagro Theater/Clemente Soto Vélez Cultural and Educational Center (and in another NYC venue in 2004), is "the story of Angel (played by Indio Meléndez), a straight homeboy, and Tony (played by Will Sierra), an admittedly bi banjee, who've known each other since childhood".
+Lugo, presented at the Milagro Theater and Clemente Soto Vélez Cultural and Educational Center (and in another NYC venue in 2004), is "the story of Angel (played by Indio Meléndez), a straight homeboy, and Tony (played by Will Sierra), an admittedly bi banjee, who've known each other since childhood".

 The term banjee has also been used by several producers of gay pornography in presenting the type of young man described herein.
-For example, in 1995 a company called Pleasure Productions produced a DVD called Banjee Black Boys (and five similarly named sequels) and c.
-1999–2003 a company called Banjee Boy, Inc. produced films with taglines such as "Wanna see some of the sexiest, thugged out gangstas that NY has to offer?".
+For example, in 1995, a company called Pleasure Productions produced a DVD called Banjee Black Boys (and five similarly named sequels) and c.
+1999–2003, a company called Banjee Boy, Inc. produced films with taglines such as "Wanna see some of the sexiest, thugged out gangstas that NY has to offer?".
 There are other examples from adult films, as well as several pornographic websites (such as "Banjee Boy Group Slam") that still use the term.

 While seeming to have peaked in popularity during the 1990s, the term banjee is still in use.
 For example, a 2003 web page for a restaurant in East Harlem describes its clientele as an "eclectic mix of patrons that range from pretty neighborhood Banjee boys to some of the wise guys that once populated the space formerly."
-In 2008, the band Hercules & Love Affair has performed wearing matching shirts with the word printed on them.
-In the 2000s and 2010s, New York clothing label Hood By Air's designer Shayne Oliver used banjee culture as a general point of reference and an LGBTQ+ clubnight in London in 2013, featuring a DJ named Borja Peña, called itself "Borja's Banjee Mix", referencing black masculinity.
-Looking backwards, the 2018 period drama Pose, set in 1987's New York City Ball scene, has characters walk for the category "realness, bring it like a banjee boy" in episode 1x06 "Love is the Message", written by Ryan Murphy and Janet Mock.
+In 2008, the band Hercules & Love Affair performed wearing matching shirts with the word printed on them.
+In the 2000s and 2010s, New York clothing label Hood By Air's designer Shayne Oliver used banjee culture as a general point of reference, and an LGBTQ+ clubnight in London in 2013, featuring a DJ named Borja Peña, called itself "Borja's Banjee Mix", referencing black masculinity.
+The 2018 period drama Pose, set in 1987's New York City Ball scene, has characters walk for the category "realness, bring it like a banjee boy" in episode 1x06 "Love is the Message", written by Ryan Murphy and Janet Mock.